auth0/docs/articles/applications/index.md

 ![](/media/articles/applications/applications-connections-example.png)

-On the client application level we are able to choose which connections are enabled, which is useful if an organization is building applications for different audiences.
-A timesheet application might be for employees only, so we'll want to restrict this to Active Directory authentication.
-But a customer facing application might have support for Google, Microsoft Accounts, different ADFS connections, ...
+At the Client level, you can choose which Connections are enabled for a given client.
+This is useful if you are building different applications for different audiences.
+For example, you might build a timesheet application that can only be used by employees in addition to a customer-facing application.
+The former might require only Active Directory authentication, while the latter might support authentication using Google, Facebook, and so on.

 ### Rules